balena-io/docs/pages/deployment.md

 ## The Build Server

 A quick word on the build server - it's an incredibly powerful tool, configured for your convenience to cross-compile code for the target device on our far more powerful server.
-This means that if you need to compile some gnarly dependency that could take minutes to hours on your Raspberry Pi, it can instead be built in seconds before even hitting the device.
+This means that if you need to compile some gnarly dependency that could take minutes to hours to build on your Raspberry Pi, it can instead be built in seconds on our server before even hitting the device.

-The server is entirely transparent to you other than the feedback you receive on `git push`, in fact for all you know the code could be building on a super-beefed up Raspberry Pi :) what's important to realise is that we significantly reduce the pain of getting native code extensions to your node code or even just native code up and running on your pi, as well as making the deployment easy.
+The server is entirely transparent to you other than the feedback you receive from `git push`.
+We simply accelerate the building of your applications without you having to think about it at all!